 Quite naturally for the European digital marketing industry and advertising market, the 2022 survey results unveil that top-tier brands, particularly in the video ad segment, are holding their Supply partners to comparatively stricter requirements, demanding both the higher inventory quality, better video ad viewability, and the implementation of the more advanced brand safety measures.

-Non-surprisingly though, only less than 5% of respondents were eager to increase their ad budgets in order to pay more to their premium-quality Supply partners.
+Non-surprisingly though, only less than 5% of respondents (regardless of their net worth) were eager to increase their ad budgets in order to pay more to their premium-quality Supply partners.

 In addition, over 90% of advertisers admitted their preferences to collaborate with publishers, who adhere to industry standards, as well as the region-specific privacy laws and regulations, like GDPR.